• Skip to primary navigation

 one ghriba cookie leaning on stack of three cookies tied with twine

-• Authentic recipe: This ghriba cookie recipe is authentic and traditional, exactly how they’re made in Morocco.
-Following an old recipe from my Moroccan family, these cookies have an authentic Moroccan flavor.
+• Authentic recipe: This ghriba cookie recipe is authentic and traditional, coming straight from my Moroccan family.

-• Perfect for all occasions: These delicious cookies are the ideal complement for traditional Moroccan mint tea.
-You can also serve them as a sweet snack or for important occasions like Ramadan and Eid.
+• Perfect for all occasions: You can also serve them as a sweet snack or for special occasions like Ramadan and Eid.
+They're also perfect with some Moroccan mint tea!

 Ingredient round-up